dotnetthailand/dotnetthailand.github.io/content/storage/mysql/mysql-docker.md

 - Create additional database user.
 - Configure health checking.
 - Use name volumes to not loss data when remove container.
-- Use initialize database script
+- Use initialize database script.
-- Use custom configuration to save use lower case table name.
+- Use custom configuration to use lower case table name.
-- Use commands to set database character
+- Use commands to set database character.
 - Create a bridge network name that can used by other containers.
   This can be useful when using `docker run` to launch a container and attach a compose network.